 - 3 cups shredded Mozzarella cheese

 - 2 tablespoons chopped fresh parsley

-Preheat a grill to medium-high.
+- Preheat a grill or grill pan to medium-high.
 Lightly brush vegetables with 1/4 cup olive oil.
 Place vegetables on the grill, reduce heat to medium.
 Cook vegetable until nicely marked and slightly softened, except for eggplant.
 Cook eggplant until easily pierced with a knife.

 - Preheat oven to 375 degrees.
 Spray a 13 x 9-inch baking dish with cooking spray.

 - Spread approximately 1/2 cup marinara sauce over the bottom of the prepared baking dish.